Parkers145/resume/resume.md

 # Drew Smith, A Leader for Communities Working Towards Decentralization

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Hi, Im Drew, and im not your traditional Candidate for a Role in Tech and I think that is a great thing for both of us.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Hi, I'm Drew, and I'm not your traditional Candidate for a role in tech and I think that is a great thing for both of us.
 I have spent the last 7 years working in healthcare as Paramedic/EMT.
-During that time I have gained invaluable and irreplace experience in not only interfacing with people from every background but training people to have the ability to do so themselves.
+During that time I have gained invaluable and irreplaceable experience in not only interfacing with people from every background but training people to also have the ability to inteface with others themselves.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Throughout my Professional career I have always maintained a passion for technology and how it can help people to know more, do more, and be healthier.
-The growing centralization and censorship has lead me over the past year to become deeply involved in a project called [Threefold](https:\\threefold.io) where I have been functioning as a:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Throughout my professional career I have always maintained a passion for technology and how it can help people to know more, do more, and be healthier.
+The growing centralization and abuse of people's data, has led me over the past year to become deeply involved in a project called [Threefold](https:\\threefold.io), where I have been functioning as a:

 **Documentation Writer**,
 - Providing Tutorials in Video and Written Format on Topics Including,